Human-Geomonitor/PyDTM/README.md

 # PyDTM

-Python package for IOM's DTM API
+A Python toolkit for [IOM's DTM API](https://dtm.iom.int/data-and-analysis/dtm-api) using the `request` package.